 We can review your will and ensure it still reflects your wishes and values.
 Generally, we recommend you update your will approximately every three years.
 Why?
 The laws change, your family changes, your assets change.
 This is especially important if you’ve since gone through any major life change such as getting married, getting divorced, or expanding your family.
 By updating your will you can make sure that it reflects your ever-changing life.

 Yes, even if you make a will your family will have to go through the probate process.
 This process is where the instructions of your will are carried out.

-Florida does not recognize handwritten wills, even if it is written in your own handwriting and signed, unless all the necessary formalities are followed.
+New York State does not recognize handwritten wills, even if it is written in your own handwriting and signed, unless all the necessary formalities are followed.
 So, while it is possible to make your own will, it is very difficult to ensure compliance with all the necessary formalities, and this could result in the estate passing per the intestacy statutes.
 It is therefore strongly recommended you consult an attorney in the process.

 If you create a guardianship plan for them, until they are eighteen, they will be taken care of by who you nominate.
 If you don’t put any plans into place, the court will decide on a guardian based on what they believe is in your child’s best interest.

 If your children are under 18, a guardian will be appointed and will have the authority to use your assets for the care of your child.
 Once they turn 18, they will receive their inheritance outright, because minors cannot inherit assets until they reach the age of majority.